varikin/blackbox/docs/README.md

 Getting the solution to manage Google Cloud Functions via Terraform did involve reading several StackOverflow questions and issues in Github.
 But in the end, the solution with storing the code in a file a bucket with the hash of the zip file in the filename worked great.
 Once everything was working, it was pretty easy to iterate on both the Photon and the Cloud integration.

+I am disappointed that I was not able to get a dashboard working yet, but there is still time for that at Art-A-Whirl, along with polishing this up.
+Each Photon with a sensor should powered by a battery that can last three days.
+I have not yet measured how many amps it draws to figure what is needed for the battery capacity.
+Also, the Photons will need reliable wifi throughout the 2010 Hennepin building.
+Hopefully the City of Minneapolis wifi can be used, but if not, I may need to work with other artists in the building near where each Photon is placed.
+The specifics of what *simulating a catastrophe* means will definitely need to change to be more realistic, but all the plumbing is in place to trigger it.
+Finally, the Photons need to be in a nice case.
+I will be working with Tesia to 3D print cases that fit our needs.